BaronJChen/distributed-web-spider/README.md

 # distributed-web-spider
-This project is suspended because my work is too business.
+This project is suspended because my work is too busy.